arprasto/PredictionWebResultApp/README.md

 ![![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/arprasto/ScavengerWebResultApp (https://bluemix.net/deploy/button.png%29]%28https://bluemix.net/deploy?repository=https://github.com/arprasto/ScavengerWebResultApp) )

 Note: this deployment will be done using default values in dependent app properties file.
-If you have changed DB name in https://github.com/arprasto/ScavengerHuntGame than recomment you to check out this code and deploy from your localhost.
+If you have changed DB name in https://github.com/arprasto/ScavengerHuntGame than recommend you to check out this code, change properties file and deploy from your localhost.

 ## Developing and Deploying using Eclipse